JonnyOrman/CRYMIUM/README.md

 ### Build the CRYMIUM plugin and sub process

-- With the solution open in Visual Studio, find the "Crymium" project in the solution explorer, right click it and select "Build"
+- With the solution open in Visual Studio, select Build > Build Solution.
+Wait for the build to finish
-- When the build is finished, find the "Crymium.SubProcess" project in the solution explorer, right click it and select "Build"

 ## Installation